| || |

 Video of Dive Team

-Solano County Sheriff Department OES owns and operates a 29’ Munson Landing craft for multiuse operations, including dive operations.
-The marine vessel, known as M90, is completely operated by Solano County Sheriff Department OES Volunteers.
+Solano County Office of Emergency Services (OES) owns and operates a 29’ Munson Landing craft for multiuse operations, including dive operations.
+The marine vessel, known as M90, is completely operated by Solano County OES Volunteers.

 Video of M90

-About the Solano County Sheriff Department OES Dive Team?
+About the Solano County Sheriff's Office / Office of Emergency Services Dive Team?

 Why do you accept divers that don’t dive on a dive team?